nullpsd/Shika-GIMI-ReShade/README.md

 💡 Download the archive, which contains 6 parts.
 Open GENSH.part01.rar and extract it.
 The most important thing is that all files end up inside a folder named GENSH.

+Look for the XXMI Launcher shortcut in GENSH\XXMI\Resources\Bin.

 **Option 2: Manual Setup**

 📚 Learn the process and configure everything yourself—educational, but takes longer.